keboola/developers-docs/extend/component/tutorial/debugging.md

 ## Summary
 You can find more information about running components in the corresponding part of the [documentation](/extend/component/running/).

-This concludes our development tutorial on the most important aspects of creating KBC components.
+This concludes our development tutorial on the most important aspects of creating Keboola components.
 However, our platform offers a lot more; we encourage you to read about other features in our documentation:

 - exchanging data in [data folders](/extend/common-interface/folders/)